Ceratopetalum apetalum: Taxonomy

 Ceratopetalum apetalum was first formally described in 1830 by David Don in the Edinburgh Philosophical Journal, from specimens collected by George Caley.

 The common name of coachwood comes from its use in the building of coaches.

 Uses

 Its timber is light and easily worked.
-It is used for flooring, furniture and cabinetwork, interior fittings, turnery, gun stocks, wood carving, veneers as well as spars and masts for boats.
+It is used for flooring, furniture and cabinetwork, interior fittings, turnery, gun stocks, wood carving, and veneers, as well as spars and masts for boats.
 Courtroom number three of The High Court of Australia is completely furnished with coachwood timber.